-According to The World Bank, life expectancy was at 53 years old in 2000 but has increased every year since.
-Now, the life expectancy is at 62 and is predicted to continue to rise.
+According to The World Bank, life expectancy was 53 years old in 2000 but has increased every year since.
+Now, life expectancy is at 62 and is predicted to continue to rise.
 The majority of these improvements are from public health initiatives, particularly surrounding HIV/AIDS prevention after the disease was officially declared a natural disaster by the government in 2001.

 7. There are not many physicians in Kenya.